 Meanwhile, Dennis Busenitz, a German professional skateboarder, was able to establish his reputation in the world of skateboarders.
 Adidas commissioned him to be part of their SB line.
-He immersed himself in the designing and conceptualizing his signature kick with the Adidas.
-He incorporated some elements of the Copa Mundial, which is his favorite football cleat, and turned it into a street-savvy pair.
+He immersed himself in designing and conceptualizing his signature kick with the Adidas.
+He incorporated some elements of the Copa Mundial, which is his favorite soccer cleat, and turned it into a street-savvy pair.

 Dennis Busenitz hasn’t slowed down since he started releasing his signature kick a decade ago.
 His first signature shoe was made of a cupsole for the reason that he wanted to be different from the usual vulcanized skateboarding shoe.
 But in 2013, Busenitz and Adidas decided to release a vulcanized version.
 Aside from the altered outsole, the Adidas Busenitz Vulc is technically advanced compared to the original version.

 - The Busenitz Vulc by Adidas comes with extra laces.